 |Average Cost Per User Per Month||> USD $200||<USD $100|

-For further information on how Acterys can take your planning and analytics processed to the next level please contact us.
-We currently also offer migration programs to legacy OLAP users (TM1, Jedox, Alea (now part of Infor), etc.) where we credit users with existing maintenance agreements and offer discounted services for migration.
+For further information on how Acterys can take your planning and analytics processes to the next level please contact us.
+We currently also offer migration incentives to legacy OLAP users (TM1, Jedox, Alea (now part of Infor), etc.) where we credit users with existing maintenance agreements and offer discounted services for migration.